2022 Houston Astros season: June

 In the Bronx, the Yankees defeated the Astros, 7–6, on June 23, scoring four runs in the bottom of the ninth inning, capped by Aaron Judge's walk-off single.
-In the first inning, the Astros' Alex Bregman and the Yankees' Giancarlo Stanton each exchanged three-run home runs. Álvarez followed with another three-run home run in the third inning versus Yankees starter Jameson Taillon.
+In the first inning, the Astros' Alex Bregman and the Yankees' Giancarlo Stanton each exchanged three-run home runs.
+Alvarez followed with another three-run home run in the third inning versus Yankees starter Jameson Taillon.
 Entering the bottom of the ninth inning, the Astros led, 6–3.
 Aaron Hicks hit a three-run home run versus closer Ryan Pressly to tie it before Judge delivered the decisive hit.

 On June 24, the Astros ended a Yankees' 15-home game winning streak, by a 3–1 score, behind Verlander's seven inning, one run performance.
 He allowed four hits and delivered nine of his 20 hardest-thrown fastballs on the season to date, averaging 95.5 mph, up from 94.8 mph on his incoming season average.
 The lone Yankees run was a Stanton home run in the bottom of the sixth inning.
 Kyle Tucker hit a three-run home run in the top of the sixth inning to supply the Astros' offense.
 The Yankees drew a crowd of 47,528, to date a season-high.

 The Astros activated Meyers from the 60-day injured list on June 24.
 To make room for him on both the active and 40-man rosters, the club optioned José Siri to Sugar Land, and designated Dillon Thomas for assignment.

 The Astros combined to no-hit the Yankees on June 25, a 3–0 win led by starter Cristian Javier's seven innings.
 He set career highs with 13 strikeouts and 115 pitches.
 Héctor Neris pitched the eighth inning, and Pressly closed out the ninth for his 15th save.
 It was the 14th no-hitter in Astros history, third combined no-hitter, and first no-hitter in the Bronx since June 11, 2003, an effort secured by six Houston pitchers.
 The Yankees' starting lineup featured two former Astros: Javier's counterpart Gerrit Cole, and at shortstop was Marwin González.
 Matijevic homered in the seventh inning for the Astros' first run, Altuve homered in the eighth, and Gurriel hit a pinch-hit RBI single in the ninth inning.
 The Astros are the only team to no-hit the Yankees at home since 1958.
 Martin Maldonado became the first player to catch more than one combined no-hitter in the major leagues; the previous combined no-hitter he had caught was for Houston on August 3, 2019.